 - Justice Lord Batman from Justice League.
 Although the one responsible for allowing the Justice Lords to interact with the Justice League, he seems reluctant at best to follow the lead of the other Justice Lords and his true motivations for doing so in the first place is never revealed.

 - Sideways plays one of these in Transformers Armada.
-He does so many sneaky evil laughs and sinister remarks while still being casually friendly with everyone that it's obvious he's The Mole...you're just not sure for who.
+He does so many sneaky evil laughs and sinister remarks while still being casually friendly with everyone that it's obvious he's The Mole, for Unicron, surprisingly enough.

-- And Sideways in Transformers Cybertron (different individual, same name) does the same thing, even claiming to be an Autobot at one point for absolutely no clear reason.
+- He does the same thing in Transformers Cybertron, even claiming to be an Autobot at one point for absolutely no clear reason.
 He is enigmatically joined by Soundwave about two thirds of the way through the series, who doesn't appear to be on anyone's side at all.

 - Tarantulas also plays the enigmatic cackler in Beast Wars.
 Even at the end of the series it's not completely clear whose side he's on, though there's good money he's only on Team Tarantulas.
 His Multiple-Choice Past muddies things even further.

-- Solomon from Sym-Bionic Titan — he's mysterious, Badass, tends to pop in and out of things, and is overally the least malevolent of the three main villains (himself, General Steel, and General Modula).
+- Solomon from Sym-Bionic Titan — he's mysterious, badass, tends to pop in and out of things, and is overall the least malevolent of the three main villains (himself, General Steel, and General Modula).
 He ends up becoming an ally of the heroes after they save his life against an Eldritch Abomination during an Enemy Mine and is solidified as a minion rather than a mastermind in his own right when the episode "Fortress of Decepion" revealed he had a boss, who's plenty enigmatic himself.

 - Vater Orlaag from Metalocalypse.
 It's not clear exactly what his deal is, aside from seeming very loyal to Mr. Salacia.

 - Avatar: The Last Airbender: